Interactive Game Development – ARTS 474

 Discussions are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 250 words and demonstrate course-related knowledge in the context of Biblical principles.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
 This assignment aligns with the following CLOs: 1, 2, 4, 5.

-This is a group project.
+This is a Group Project.
 After playing an electronic game of the group’s choosing, 1 group member will take the input of the other members and write a 500-word research-based paper in current Turabian format that focuses on the review of a publisher-developed electronic game.
 This assignment aligns with the following CLOs: 1, 4.

-This is a group project.
+This is a Group Project.
 After choosing several properties (film, book, television series, CD) that have been approved by the instructor, and for which a game adaptation has not been created, the group will design a digital game that takes advantage of 1 theme associated with the chosen property.
 Do not attempt to “translate” the entire property into a game environment.
 This is a concept proposal and must be at least 500 words and follow the Concept Document formatting.
 This assignment aligns with the following CLOs: 1, 2, 3, 4, 5.

 The student will research and analyze a U.S. or overseas company (developer, publisher, or hardware manufacturer) that is currently involved in the game development industry then create a plan that will include images, logos, game packaging design, and other visuals.
-The written portion of this project must be 6–8 pages, and must follow current MLA formatting for sources.
+The written portion of this project must be 4–6 pages (1100-1600 words), and must follow current MLA formatting for sources.
 This assignment aligns with the following CLOs: 1, 2, 3, 4, 5.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 30 multiple-choice and true/false questions, and have a 1-hour time-limit.
+Each quiz will cover the Reading & Study material for the Module/Week in which it is assigned.
+Each quiz will be open-book/open-notes, contain 40 multiple-choice and true/false questions, and have a 2-hour time-limit.
 This assignment aligns with the following CLOs: 1, 2, 5.